yuxianxu/readradio-react-nodejs/README.md

 This app is my capstone project at web development bootcamp - [BrainStation](brainstation.io)

-ReadRadio is a live speech to text app and used for radio listening.
+ReadRadio is a live speech to text app and used for radio listening

+Note:
-Note: Will update homepage layout soon.
+- Will update homepage layout soon
+- Need install VBL audio software to catch output audio from speaker source

 ## Authors